MiWeiss/Project-Tips/README.md

 #### :+1: :+1: No checkstyle errors or compiler warnings
 Errors and problems which are detected by checkstyle tools (e.g. PMD, CPD)
-    are likely to also be detected by the TA grading you - we use a superset of the tools you use :-) Additionally, such warnings are often good indicators of bugs and avoiding them will make your debugging life much easier [-> debugging tips](./mini_sections/debugging_starter.md)
+    are likely to be detected by the TA grading you as well - we use a superset of the tools you use.
+Additionally, such warnings are often good indicators of bugs and
+    avoiding them will make your debugging life much easier [-> debugging tips](./mini_sections/debugging_starter.md)